bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 ")

 ### Update via the API
-1. Generate the [API Access Token & Client ID](/api-docs/getting-started/basics/authentication#authentication_getting-api-credentials).
+1. Generate the [API Access Token](/api-docs/getting-started/basics/authentication#authentication_getting-api-credentials).
 Set the Information & Settings scope to read-only and the Products scope to modify.

 2. Create a `PUT` request to the product to be updated, replacing `{{store-hash}}` and `{{product_id}}` with values from your store: